A9

 - Inspect wiring: Look for kinks, cuts, or burn marks on the cable.
 Verify the connector is fully seated on the control board.

-- Test sensor: Disconnect the sensor and measure resistance with a multimeter.
+- Test sensor: Disconnect the sensor and measure its resistance with a multimeter.
 Compare to Buderus NTC charts.
-Replace the sensor if readings are out of spec.
+Replace the sensor if readings are out of specification.

 - Replace if needed: Install a new Buderus DHW outlet sensor, ensuring correct orientation and secure attachment to the pipe.